extracts/AFBase32/README.md

 ------------
 None.

-*Note*: To have a self-contained library, this implementation does not require any external dependencies, however this limitation forces an upper limit of ten or less digits on the length the decimal number to be encoded.
-For another implementation that is capable of encoding and decoding very large numbers, see [Base32 Large Number][mightykan-base32-ln].

 Installation
 ------------
-To use the Base32 category in your project, just drag the header and implementation files (`Base32.h` and `Base32.m`) into your project and import the header file into any class where you wish to use the Base32 functionality.
+To use the AFBase32 class and the corresponding AFBase32Crockford NSString category in your project, just drag the header and implementation files (`AFBase32.h` and `AFBase32.m`) into your project and import the header file into any class where you wish to use the Base32 functionality.

 Usage
 -----
 To encode a number, for example '1234':

-	NSLog(@"%@", [Base32 encode:@"1234"]);
+	NSLog(@"%@", [AFBase32 encode:@"1234"]);

 which will yield: